LLNL/mpiGraph/README.md

 Typically, one MPI task is run per node (or per interconnect link).
-For a job of N MPI tasks, the N tasks are logically arranged in a ring counting ranks from 0 and increasing to the right, at the end rank 0 is to the right of rank N-1.
+For a job of N MPI tasks, the N tasks are logically arranged in a ring counting ranks from 0 and increasing to the right with the end wrapping back to rank 0.
 Then a series of N-1 steps are executed.
 In each step, each MPI task sends to the task D units to the right and simultaneously receives from the task D units to the left.
 The value of D starts at 1 and runs to N-1, so that by the end of the N-1 steps, each task has sent to and received from every other task in the run, excluding itself.
-At the end of the run, two NxN matrices of bandwidths are gathered and reported to stdout -- one for send bandwidths and one for receive bandwidths.
+At the end of the run, two NxN matrices of bandwidths are gathered and written to stdout -- one for send bandwidths and one for receive bandwidths.

 The crunch_mpiGraph script is then run on this output to generate a report.
-A key component in this report are a pair of bitmap images representing bandwidth values between different task pairings.
+It includes a pair of bitmap images representing bandwidth values between different task pairings.
 Pixels in this image are colored depending on relative bandwidth values.
 The maximum bandwidth value is set to pure white (value
 255) and other values are scaled to black (0) depending on their percentage of the maximum.
-Interesting patterns, or the lack thereof, make it easy to visually inspect and identify anomalous behavior in the system.
-One may then zoom in and inspect image features in more detail by hovering the mouse cursor over the feature.
+One can then visually inspect and identify anomalous behavior in the system.
+One may zoom in and inspect image features in more detail by hovering the mouse cursor over the image.
-Javascript embedded in the HTML report manages a pop-up tooltip with a zoomed-in view of the cursor location.
+Javascript embedded in the HTML report opens a pop-up tooltip with a zoomed-in view of the cursor location.

-mpiGraph runs in a parallel fashion so that is is able to measure bandwidths between all task pairings in a reasonable (scalable) time.
-Additionally, the resulting bandwidth images allow one to read the test results in a very concise format that scales very well up to machine sizes of one or two thousand nodes.

 ## References
 [Contention-free Routing for Shift-based Communication in MPI Applications on Large-scale Infiniband Clusters](https://e-reports-ext.llnl.gov/pdf/380228.pdf), Adam Moody, LLNL-TR-418522, Oct 2009